dart-lang/site-www/src/null-safety/index.md

 * **Fully sound**.
 Dart’s null safety is sound, which enables compiler optimizations.
   If the type system determines that something isn’t null, then that thing can _never_ be null.
-Once you migrate your whole project and its dependencies to null safety, you reap the full benefits of soundness — not only fewer bugs, but smaller binaries and faster execution.
+Once you migrate your whole project and its dependencies to null safety, you reap the full benefits of soundness—not only fewer bugs, but smaller binaries and faster execution.

 ## Enabling null safety {#enable-null-safety}